attuo/MyWebAPITemplate/README.md

   1. Currently possible only with in-memory

 ### New database migrations
+When you need to create a new migration (when you change the database schema), then run this command to tell Entity Framework to handle the needed schema changes for database.
   ```ps
   dotnet ef migrations add NewMigrationNameHere --context ApplicationDbContext -p ./src/Infrastructure/Infrastructure.csproj -s ./src/Web/Web.csproj -o Database/Migrations
   ```